arthurf1969/meta-iot2000-sensorgateway/README.md

 ==================================================

 This uses Yocto 2.2 (Morty) with the 4.8 Linux kernel provided by Yocto and the meta-intel layer.
-The build has be tested successfully on Debian 8 and OpenSuse 13.2, but other recent distros are expected to work as well.
+The build has be tested successfully on Ubuntu 16.04 x86 Server.
+I used a virtual machine to compile the whole image.
+Building the image from scratch for the very first time might take several (>4) hours to compile depending on your hardware..

 ## Prepare: